Table of Contents

-The beauty of marketing automation is that it can help your business maximize on efforts that have already proven successful.
+You’re probably wondering if marketing automation is the right choice for your organization.
+The beauty of marketing automation is that it can help your business maximize efforts that have already proven successful.
 Attracting new audiences through the use of effective marketing strategies is step one, but if you want to do more to nurture those people so that they become customers, marketing automation is a good bet.

 Email Campaign Targeting